jacobmeneses/studio-ghibli-api-wrapper/README.md

 docker-compose up --build -d
 ```

-## Step 3.
-Insert the Admin user (for testing this repo)
+## Test the api

-Once the containers are up and running, execute:
+Once the containers are up and running, execute this for insert an admin user:
 ```bash
 cat initial.sql | docker exec -i ghibli_db psql -U prod_user940127 -d studio_ghibli_prod
 ```

-## Test the api

 These are the available endpoints:
 - POST /api/v1/users/login